PipedreamHQ/docs/docs/limits/README.md

 Your endpoint will issue a `413 Payload Too Large` status code when the body of your request exceeds `{{$site.themeConfig.PAYLOAD_SIZE_LIMIT}}`.

+This limit **does not** apply to files uploaded as part of a `multipart/form-data` request - **you can upload files of any size in a form request and access them within your workflow**.
+See the docs on [Large File Support](/workflows/steps/triggers/#large-file-support) for more information.

 ### QPS (Queries Per Second)

 Generally the rate of HTTP requests sent to an endpoint is quantified by QPS, or _queries per second_.
 A query in this context refers to an HTTP request.